What Does Electrical Maintenance Include?

 While lights may not seem like an electrical issue, you want to check that each one is working properly.
 Not only does this add to the safety and security of your home, but it may also indicate another problem.
 If you replace the bulb, and it does not come back on, you know there is another problem in the circuit to troubleshoot.

-Your wiring ignored can become exceptionally dangerous for your home and family. [company_name] has provided electrical maintenance for people around Meridian for over 60 years.
+Your wiring ignored can become exceptionally dangerous for your home and family.
+A-1 Heating, Air Conditioning & Electric has provided electrical maintenance for people around Boise for over 65 years.
 Residents also seek our team for heating and air conditioning installation, repair, and maintenance.
 Call to schedule an electrical maintenance visit with one of our licensed electricians today.